Sequential generation of Polynomial Invariants and N-body non-local correlations

 \section{Abstract}

-We report an inductive process that allows for sequential construction of polynomial local uitary invariants of state coefficients for multipartite quantum states.
+We report an inductive process that allows for sequential construction of local unitary invariant polynomials of state coefficients for multipartite quantum states.
 The starting point can be a physically meaningful invariant of a smaller part of the system.
-The process is applied to construct a chain of invariants that quantify GHZ state like non-local $N-$way correlations in an $N-$qubit pure state.
-It also yields the invariants to qantify the sum of $N-$way and $\left( N-1\right) $-way correlations.
+The process is applied to construct a chain of invariants that quantify non-local $N-$way correlations in an $N-$qubit pure state.
+It also yields the invariants to quantify the sum of $N-$way and $\left( N-1\right) $-way correlations.
 Analytic expressions for four-way and three-way correlation quantifiers for four qubit states, as well as, five-way and four-way correlation quantifiers for five qubit pure states are given.